VariSingh/MadVsMath/README.md

 MadVsMath
 =========

-Note:-This game has been discontinued from facebook RIP #MadVsMath
+Note:-This game has been discontinued from facebook.

 Fun mathematics game that will turn you mad.
 Well not literally.